oist/Usiigaci/README.md

 Usiigaci is released under MIT License.

-We hope Usiigaci is interesting to you and if it is useful, please cite the following paper.
+We hope Usiigaci is interesting to you and if it is useful for your research, please cite the following paper.
 ```
 Hsieh-Fu Tsai, Tyler Sloan, Joanna Gajda, and Amy Q. Shen, softwareX, inprep
 ```